-The overspeed set-point is 109% of the speed in A, however, it may be moved to 109% of the nominal speed in L1, provided that the torsional vibration conditions permit.
+The overspeed set-point is 109% of the speed in A, however, it may be moved to 109% of the nominal speed in L, provided that torsional vibration conditions permit.

-Running at low load above 100% of the nominal L1 speed of the engine, is, however, to be avoided for extended periods.
+Running at low load above 100% of the nominal $L_1$ speed of the engine is, however, to be avoided for extended periods.
 Only plants with controllable pitch propellers can reach this light running area.